Congressional Leaders Reach Deal to Hike Debt Limit

 Congressional leaders reached an elaborate deal Tuesday that will allow Democrats to lift the nation’s debt limit without any votes from Republicans, likely averting another last-minute rush to avoid a federal default.
-The House is expected to pass legislation late Tuesday that would kick off a multi-step process.
+Hours later, the House passed legislation overwhelmingly along party lines that kicked off a multi-step process.

 Congress approved a $480 billion increase in the nation’s debt limit in October.
 That’s enough for the Treasury to finance the government’s operations through Dec.
 15, according to Treasury Secretary Janet Yellen's projection.